 To customize your Envoy deployment, such as by specifying the network name, setting a log path, and/or enabling tracing, see the Automated Envoy deployment option guide.

-Create the managed instance group based on the template above.
+Create the MIG based on the template.
 In this example, you can keep the instance group size of 1 to deploy a single instance.
-For production usage, enable autoscaling, for example, based on CPU utilization, to avoid creating a bottleneck if your middle proxy needs to handle a lot of traffic.
+For production usage, enable autoscaling—for example, based on CPU utilization, to avoid creating a bottleneck if your middle proxy needs to handle a lot of traffic.

-In this example, we create the managed instance group, containing VM instances
+In this example, we create the MIG that contains VM instances running Envoy in

 This section describes deploying a hybrid connectivity network endpoint group